mukherjee07/mukherjee07.github.io/_pages/about.md

 <!-- Title of the page in blue -->
 <h1>Hello!</h1>

-* I am a Chemical Engineer with interest in materials discovery and process optimization using molecular modeling, mathematical modeling, optimization, and machine learning.
+* I am a computational scientist with interest in materials discovery and process optimization using molecular modeling, mathematical modeling, and machine learning.

 <h1>Motivations</h1>
 * I like using computers to study physical systems and then discover materials at certain conditions for properties/quantities of interest.
-Experiments inherently carry many limitations (although we certainly need them!) such as challenges in creating a specific condition, synthesis of some rare material, scaling a method to large feature-space, or perhaps cost.
-Therefore simulations and mathematical modeling are amazing tools that helps us to fill this gap.
+Simulations and mathematical modeling (besides machine learning and other surrogating modeling methods) are amazing tools that helps us to conduct these experiments.
 Besides I like the elegance of mathematical models and the scalability and universality they provide.
+* Computation-based predictions are often a great support pillar to real-life experiments.
+Besides in many cases, experiments may limitations (although we certainly need them!) such as challenges in creating a specific condition, synthesis of some rare material, scaling a method to large feature-space, or perhaps cost.
+There the simulations or mathematical can lead and fill the gap.

 <h1>Professional Summary</h1>